tmorgansl/wasm-brownian-motion/README.md

 # `wasm-brownian-motion`

 This is a simple demo of brownian motion using rust and web assembly.
+You can see a demo of it running on [heroku!](https://wasm-brownian-motion.herokuapp.com/)

 ## Introduction

 The goal of this project was to have a working demo of a physics simulation using as much rust as possible.
 All of the presentation layer is managed in rust using the [`web-sys` crate](https://crates.io/crates/web-sys).

-This project was templated from the [`rust-webpack-template`](https://github.com/rustwasm/rust-webpack-template) project, please check it out if you're interested in using webpack with wasm.
+This project was templated from the [`rust-webpack-template`](https://github.com/rustwasm/rust-webpack-template) project, please check it out if you're interested in using webpack with web assembly.

 ## Prerequisites